Author Archives Nabil Kherouf

 Problem Description

-To achieve a collision-free placement of the new label for the example above, we’re using a concept in Computational Geometry called Minkowski Sums.
-The concept of Minkowski Sums of two polygons is defined as a set of points extracted by summing all pairs of points from the 2 polygons.
+1- Minkowski Sums of two polygons is defined as a set of points computed by summing all pairs of points from the 2 polygons.

 Main placement line shown in white.
 This represents all placement points with or without collision